 Get a quiet, serene place to practice daily meditation.
-The room you choose should be quiet, dark and peaceful.
+The room you choose should be quiet and peaceful.
 Next, choose a meditation posture that suits you.
 For starters, you could sit on a chair or cushion.
 Sit erect to ensure that your back is straight.
 But while you retain your good posture, be sure to relax as much as you can.

-After you sit or lie down in a comfortable position, close your eyes gently.
-You can use restorative eye pillows if you want, but you don’t have to.
-Closing your eyes shuts out all external distractions and helps you focus on your meditation, yet it can be conducive to falling asleep.
+After you sit down in a comfortable position, you can either meditation with your eyes open or closed.
+Closing your eyes tends to shut out external distractions and helps you focus on your meditation, yet it can be conducive to falling asleep.
 You can try initially alternating between closing and opening your eyes, closing them to concentrate and opening them to remain present and awake.
 Ideally, you can meditate with your eyes open.
 It is important to be aware of your immediate surroundings.
 Pay attention to what you hear, the sensations flowing through your body, how it feels to sit there, what thoughts are wandering through your mind.
 Be present without judgment to whatever you experience.

 - Focus on your breathing technique

-Your breath should be slow, deep and consistent.
-Preferable, breathe in via your nose and exhale via your mouth.
 Your breathing should come naturally – don’t force it.
-Initially, you’re likely to experience shallow breathing.
-But as more air fills the lungs, your in-breaths will slowly become fuller and deeper.
-More importantly, don’t be in a rush.
-Take your time to breathe long, deep breaths.
+Don’t worry whether it is slow, deep or consistent.
+Over time, as your mind calms down, so does your breath.
+Most importantly, don’t be in a rush.
+Take your time to notice your breathing, its quality and texture.
 As you focus on your breathing, your mind will probably start wandering.
 It’s only normal.
 When it occurs, notice your wandering thoughts, let them pass and then gently bring your attention back to the object of your meditation – your breath.

 - Feel the sensations flowing though the body

 Include in your meditation awareness of your body.
 This is called mindfulness of body, noticing and including your body in your meditation.
 Occasionally, part of your meditation can include a mental body scan.
 Commence with your toes.
 How do they feel?
 Gradually work your way upwards, focusing on each muscle group every time.
-When you notice that your mind is wandering again, gently return your concentration to your breath.
-If you desire to take it a step further, try out chanting meditation.
-Start out by humming “Om” during your out-breath.
+When you notice that your mind is wandering again, gently return your concentration to your examination of your body.
+After a couple of minutes of this, return your attention to your breath.

 - Practice makes perfect

 Try guided meditation for beginners.
 There are numerous meditation resources you can use, most of which are beginner-friendly.
-The Mindworks: Guided Meditation App, for instance, is an exquisite mobile app that is designed to inspire to into daily meditation.
+The Mindworks: Guided Meditation App is an exquisite mobile app that is designed to inspire your into daily meditation.
 You can easily download it on your device.
 More importantly, practice as often as possible.
 You’ll have a hard time learning how to meditate for beginners if you don’t practice frequently.
-Derive inspiration from the Buddhist monks who sit for hours meditating.
+You can derive inspiration from advanced practitioners who sit for hours meditating.
 Notice how calm and peaceful their lives are.
 Taking 10 minutes of your day to meditate can work wonders in the long run.

 - Inculcate mindfulness into your lifestyle

-There you have it, a comprehensive beginners guide to meditation.
+There you have it, a beginners guide to meditation.
 Have fun meditating!